Cornerback24/Blender-NLA-Midi-Copier/README.md

 * Note:
   * The selected note.
 If there are actions associated to the note, the number of actions will be displayed in parentheses.
 For example, C5 (2) indicates that there are two actions associated to the note C5.
 An astrix indicates than there are actions that may be copied to other notes due to pitch filters.
 An exclamation mark indicates there are actions that are missing an object or action, so they will not be copied.
-* Search
-  * Search for a note by note name or midi pitch number.
 * Add Action
   * Adds an action for the selected note.
 * Action Boxes